Kevin-Au-Duong/DACCKSCAM-DECO3801-S2-2022-UQ/README.md

 10. Click build to start emulating the app

 ## 🔨 Building the .APK (App):
-1. Choose Build on the top left action menu bar
+1. Choose 'Build' on the top left action menu bar
-2. Choose sub-menu Flutter
+2. Choose sub-menu 'Flutter'
-3. Choose build APK
+3. Choose 'build APK'

 Now you have an .APK file which you can run on an Android device/emulator!